Transfer of Learning: A Complete Guide for TeachersTransfer of Learning: A Complete Guide for Teachers - educational concept illustration

 Students sometimes acquire knowledge at a surface level, memorising facts, procedures, or formulas without developing genuine conceptual understanding.
 They can reproduce information when tested directly but cannot flexibly apply that knowledge because they never truly understood the underlying principles.

-Deep understanding involves grasping not just what something is, but why it works, when it applies, and how it relates to other concepts.
+Deep understanding involves grasping what something is and why it works, when it applies, and how it relates to other concepts.
 Without this depth, students possess knowledge they cannot deploy adaptively.
 This connects directly to the importance of developing student metacognition, as learners need to understand their own knowledge structures.

 Missing Retrieval Cues